 PEX tubing was previously used in the solar and automotive industries and have now found a unique application in the plumbing industry – replacing copper pipe systems in homes.

 Since the technique and product are fairly new to the industry, many plumbing contractors are still unaware of its technicalities.
 In contrast, many want to know if it’s a good idea to recommend PEX to their customers.
 Many contractors claim it to be a brilliant concept for small settings like residencies, while others call it a sham.

-PEX tubing is made from a versatile yet unique material called cross-linked polyethylene (plastic).
-Cross-linkage in the polyethylene makes the pipe sustain a static electric field within PEX tubing, giving it resilience and a thermal memory.
+- PEX tubing is made from a versatile yet unique material called cross-linked polyethylene (plastic).
+Cross-linkage in the polyethylene makes the pipe sustain a static electric field within the tubing, giving it resilience and thermal memory.
 It also retains its shape wherever you bend it.